jeremylaw95/tax_calculator/README.md

 # NZ Tax Calculator

-A Ruby on Rails application that calculates income tax for New Zealand's 2025 tax rates.
+A Ruby on Rails application that calculates income tax for New Zealand's 2024 and 2025 tax rates.

 ## Prerequisites
 - Ruby 3.x